takeshape/penny/README.md

   contain all the secrets you need to get your local development environment running, as well as overrides for common `.env` variables.

-- `.env.test` contains variables and overrides only used when running tests, like `jest` or `cypress`.
+- `.env.test` contains variables and overrides only used when running tests, like `jest` or `playwright`.

 > **Warning**
 > Never check secrets into your repo!